-The 2004/05 Panini Megacracks card is considered, by many collectors, to be Lionel Messi’s main rookie card, because it’s his first release by a major card manufacturing brand.
+The 2004-05 Panini Megacracks (#71) card is widely considered to be Lionel Messi’s main rookie card, because it’s his first release by a major card manufacturing brand.

 It also shows a young Messi in action with the ball.

-This card already sells for hundreds of thousands in a grade 10.
+This card already sells for hundreds of thousands in a PSA or BGS grade 10.
 There’s no doubt it’s one of the most valuable soccer cards there is, and it will stay that way well into the future.

 2006 Panini World Cup Sticker Lionel Messi #185